Nakkhatra/privacy-policy/data_deletion.md

 **Effective Date:** 28.05.2025

 At **Test Development**, we value your privacy.
-If you wish to delete your data associated with our Facebook app, please follow the steps below:
+To request deletion of your data associated with our Facebook app, please use one of the following methods:

 ---

 ## How to Request Data Deletion

-If you want to delete your data collected by **Test Development**, you can do so by:

 ### Option 1: Facebook App Settings
 1. Go to your Facebook account settings.